spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

   Application properties are transformed into the format of `--key=value`.

-- `shell`: Passes all application properties as environment variables.
-  Command line arguments from the deployment request are not converted into environment variables nor set on the container.
-Application properties are transformed into an uppercase string and `.` characters are replaced with `_`.
+- `shell`: Passes all application properties and command line arguments as environment variables.
+Each of the application and command line argument properties is transformed into an uppercase string and `.` characters are replaced with `_`.

 - `boot`: Creates an environment variable called